The Best Small Wedding Venues in Minnesota

 True North - A Lakeside Retreat for Intimate Weddings

-True North can sleep up to 30 guests across four unique buildings: the Lodge House, Clubhouse, Little Cabin, and Bunkhouse.
-That means your wedding weekend isn’t just a day—it’s a mini-retreat with the people you love most.
-You can host a welcome dinner, bridal shower, post-wedding brunch, and still have time to unwind in the sauna or soak in the hot tub under the stars at this dreamy wedding location.
+True North limits weddings to 60 people, and can sleep up to 30 guests across four unique buildings onsite: The Lodge House, Clubhouse, Little Cabin, and Bunkhouse.
+That means your wedding weekend isn’t just a day—it’s a mini-retreat with the people you love the most.
+You can host a welcome dinner, bridal shower, post-wedding brunch, and still have time to unwind in the sauna or soak in the hot tub under the stars at this unique and fairly large, small-wedding location.

-On-site amenities include a movie theater, gym, private dock, kayaks, a tennis and pickleball court, walking trail, firepits, and more.
+Beyond the amenities inside the main Lodge House, other amenities across the property include a private tennis court, outdoor hot tub and sauna, dock, walking trail, multiple firepits, and more.
 Guests are free to explore, relax, or get active—making the entire experience feel like a vacation with a wedding in the middle of it.

-Why we love it: True North sets a new standard for what a small wedding can be.
-It gives you privacy, comfort, and freedom without sacrificing beauty or quality.
+Why we love it: True North sets a new standard for what a small wedding venue can be.
+It’s an all-in-one lakeside option that turns a wedding event into a classic Minnesota family retreat.
+With a myriad of things to do at the property, on the lake or in the town, you can maximize without sacrificing beauty or quality.
 Every part of the property feels intentional and warm.
 It’s perfect for couples who want to slow down, connect with their people, and celebrate in a way that actually feels like them.

 Bluefin Bay Family of Resorts, situated on Lake Superior near Tofte, offers two outdoor ceremony sites: Tofte Cove (capacity 30) and Beach Patio (capacity 80), both steps from the lakeshore.
 Indoor backup venues come included if weather intervenes.
 For receptions, you can use the Bluefin Grille Shore Room (up to 20 guests) or the Superior Room (up to 50 guests), both outfitted with panoramic lake views and essential AV support.